laffan/tiny-world-builder/README.md

 ##  🌺 useImageCollections.js

-These helper functions allow the user to (1) load the Tiled JSON data in to the project registry, (2) save the individual image collections to the registry and load all of the associated images in to the project and finally (3) access the images keys when create sprites.
+These helper functions allow the user to (1) load the Tiled JSON data in to the project registry, (2) load all of the associated images in to the project and finally (3) access the images keys when create sprites.

 Basic usage is laid out in the code itself, denoted by numbered 🌺 emojis.
 You'll see 1, 2 & 3 in Level1_Preload.js, alongside #4 in Level1_Pixel.js, when image keys are being accessed.